sagemath/trac_to_gh/Issue 68.md

 # Issue 68: notebook/worksheets -- be able to edit them as plain text, just like one can edit a wiki page as plain text.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/68

 Original creator: was